KalaBoom/just-Dima/README.md

 # just-Dima
 Dima it is for you.
 I dont forget

+# install node.js
+# npm install
+# npm run start